pngndev/pngndev/README.md

 - **Cloud Conjuring**: Summoning serverless services with a snap.

 ## Featured Projects 🌟
-- `Project Phoenix`: A chatbot that rises from the ashes of outdated tech.
+- `TeleAI`: A chatbot that chats about processed videos.
 - `The Automator`: A script so efficient, it does your work while you nap.

 ## Casual Chats & Code Snaps 📸